-The warming of planet earth cannot be understood without first grasping ocean warming.
+The warming of our planet cannot be understood without first grasping ocean warming.
 Don’t think about warming in terms of rising temperatures.
 Instead, think of it in terms of increasing heat content.
-More than 90 percent of the extra heat absorbed by planet earth over the past 50 years ended up in the oceans.
+More than 90 percent of the extra heat absorbed by the

 The oceans do redistribute heat via large-scale circulatory currents.
 However, redistributing heat does not mean it goes away.
 The redistribution spreads heat energy across the planet.
 That energy will move from warmer to colder latitudes and from surface waters to deeper ocean waters.

-Over long periods of time, the energy from ocean warming seeks various ways to dissipate.
-Melting ice, evaporating water, and transfering back into the atmosphere are all ways that mother nature solves a heat imbalance.
-Heat absorbed in the oceans today takes decades before being fully integrated back into the earth’s web of energy.
+Over long periods of time, the heat energy from ocean warming seeks various ways to dissipate.
+Melting ice, evaporating water, and heat transfer back into the atmosphere are all ways that mother nature solves a heat imbalance.

 The origins of heat

 Solar heat has entered the oceans for millions of years.
 So, why has it become a problem now?
 Earth’s heat budget has changed due to the rise in greenhouse gas concentrations.
 Before this rise, heat from the sea was transferred to the atmosphere and radiated back into space at a relatively consistent rate.
-Now, a thicker blanket of greenhouse gases interrupt this process and trap more heat at the earth’s surface.
+Now, a thicker blanket of greenhouse gases interrupts this process and traps more heat near the earth’s surface.

 How much heat?